replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

 // Bundle.Serve starts an sbctl-like server with options defined in ServeOptions func (bundle *Bundle) Serve(ServeOptions) error {}

+// AnalysisResults.Save saves the results of the analysis according to SaveAnalysisOptions func (results *AnalysisResults) Save(SaveAnalysisOptions) error {}
 ```

 To Allow for forward flexibility while reducing the impact of potentially breaking changes, options will be passed into these methods via options structs.